 After relocating to Alabama from Gulfport, MS in 2007 following Hurricane Katrina, Cricket and Kim began farming just one acre with the intention of producing enough food for their family to be self-sufficient.
 When they realized their little acre was producing far more than they could eat, the Adams started selling their excess produce at farmers markets.
 Now, they are growing produce on 10 acres and raising their AWA-certified laying hens on 16 acres of pasture for local farmers’ markets, stores and their CSA.

-Svetlana and Marty Simon raise over 30 diverse breeds of laying hens on their 15-acre farm in Boynton Beach, an otherwise suburban community in south Florida.
-Their chickens are truly free-ranging, living outside on pastures all year, where they can scratch and peck, spread their wings, take dirt baths, and search for grubs and seeds to eat.
+Svetlana and Marty Simon raise over 30 traditional breeds of laying hens on their 15-acre farm in Boynton Beach, an otherwise suburban community in south Florida.
+The chickens are truly free-ranging, living outside on pastures all year, where they can move freely, spread their wings, fly, dust bathe, or make a bee-line to the cow pastures to scratch and peck and search for grubs and seeds to eat from native grasses.

 Hawthorne Valley Farm has been producing high quality, Biodynamic and organic foods and providing farm-based education opportunities for children and adults since 1972.
 The farm was established by a group of educators, farmers, and artisans in response to the troubling loss of small family farms and what they perceived as a threat to childhood development posed by an increasingly materialistic and mechanistic world view.
 Now the farm is joined by a Waldorf school, ecology and research centers, and a publishing house, all part of the non-profit Hawthorne Valley Association.

 | August 13, 2011